surniaulula/wpsso-organization-place/readme.txt

 = 6.1.0-dev.1 =

-(TBD) Added Schema Places to the "Service Areas" option (excluding Places that are also Organization sub-types).
+(2026/06/14) Added Schema Places to the "Service Areas" option (excluding Places that are also Organization sub-types).

 = 6.0.0 =